tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 <Pizza @toppings=["onions", "bacon", "peppers", "jalapenos", "pineapaple"]>
 ```

 Depending on your model, this may or may not matter (maybe people can order a quadruple serving of peppers if they want).
 Be warned - if you're not careful, adding randomness to your tests can result in invalid objects.
-Sometimes, these invalid objects can help catch you catch bugs and improve your validations, but it's often not the case that your application will result in a test failure when there is invalid data.
+Sometimes, these invalid objects can help you catch bugs and improve your validations.
+Unfortunately, it's often the case that many forms of invalid data do not result in a test failure.
+In these cases, you will have passing tests with invalid data, not an ideal combination.

-In our case, let's say that we validate the uniqueness of toppings in another test and want our factory to result in a valid record.
+In our case, let's say that we want our factory to result in a unique list of toppings.
 To do this, we can update how we create the toppings list in our factory.

 ```ruby
 FactoryBot.define do